robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 While it’s true that anything which can be computed, period, can be computed in the lambda calculus, you might not want to: it’s austere, to say the least, and was not designed with modern sensibilities regarding readability in mind.
 We developed all those languages and features for a reason!
 Still, Church demonstrated not just that it was possible to compute anything computable with the lambda calculus, but also _how_ one might do so.

+In this series, we’ll examine some ways to express common programming language features using the minimalistic tools of the lambda calculus.
+We begin with perhaps the most ubiquitous type: booleans.

 ## λ is blind